um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.2.3] - 2023-10-23
+## Added
+# I've added the tests to check if the game can put a word on the board when the player has wild tiles.
+I created methods to refill
+# the player's tiles and validate if the player's word crosses with another word placed on the board.
+The method to refill is used when
+# the player's turn ends and the player doesn't have 7 tiles.
+It also will be used in the option change tiles from the main menu.
+And
+# the method to validate the words that cross eachother will avoid that the player places a word in a random location.
+I made tests for
+# these methods and they word well.

 ## [0.2.2] - 2023-10-22
 ## Added
 # I've fixed some minor bugs.
 Added methods to get the value of a tile and move the wild tile to the player's end tile list.
 The first